josecasado/fw/README.md

 ACI Service Insertion Use Case

-Web portal for the lab, IPs reached from corporate
+Menu command line for the lab, IPs reached from corporate

 Includes Dockerfile + requirements.txt